 Real-time deployment of graph-based models is at the cutting edge.
 It is being done in industry but often with approximations.
 One pragmatic solution is to use graph analytics to create additional features for a traditional model.
 For example, compute features like “number of accounts sharing this card’s IP address that were fraud” or “average fraud score of neighbors” and update these in real-time, then let a gradient boosting model or neural network consume them.
 This doesn’t require full GNNs online inference, but captures some graph insights.
 However, truly deploying a GNNs in production for each event requires a fast graph database or in-memory graph store.

-AWS demonstrated a prototype using Amazon Neptune (graph DB) + DGL (Deep Graph Library) to serve GNNs predictions in real-time by querying a subgraph around the target node for each inference.11 This kind of pipeline can score within a second or two, which may be acceptable for certain use cases (e.g., online account opening fraud).
-For high-frequency card transactions (which need sub-second decisions), a full GNNs might still be too slow today unless heavily optimized.
+AWS demonstrated a prototype using Amazon Neptune (graph DB) + DGL (Deep Graph Library) to serve GNNs predictions in real-time by querying a subgraph around the target node for each inference.12 This kind of pipeline can risk score a transaction within seconds, which may be acceptable for certain use cases (e.g., online account opening fraud).
+However, for high-frequency card transactions that need sub-second decisions, a full GNNs might still be too slow today unless heavily optimized.

 Lastly, maintaining graph models demands continuous updates as the graph evolves.
-This is stil manageable, as new data can be incrementally added, but one must watch for concept drift in graph structure (fraud rings forming new connectivity patterns).
+This is still manageable, as new data can be incrementally added, but one must watch for concept drift in graph structure.
+For example, fraud rings forming new connectivity patterns.

 Examples